mohammadjavadpirhadi/just-ask-plus/README.md

-# [Social-IQ 2.0 Challenge @ ICCV 2023] Just Ask Plus: Use Transcripts for VideoQA Too
+# [Social-IQ 2.0 Challenge @ ICCV 2023] Just Ask Plus: Using Transcripts for VideoQA

 **This repository is a copy of the [Just Ask](https://github.com/antoyang/just-ask) repository.
 We provide only the required parts for reproducing our results of the Social-IQ 2.0 Challenge here**